ClearHeadedT/boot-dev-log/build-an-ai-agent/NOTES.md

 - Learned building a function to write/overwrite file contents from the agent.
 - Learned building a function to execute a Python file and capture its output.
 - Learned building an agent loop that repeatedly calls the LLM until a task is done.
+- Learned handling and returning function-call results back to the LLM.